- Spring Specials

 The area also has significant cultural heritage for the first Australians, with over 12,000 years of occupation by Yuin people.
 The word “Cullendulla” is a Dhurga word, the language spoken by the indigenous people and translates to “Place of Food” in english.
 The tour will show you why and how the Indigenous people made this their home.

-A fun 2.5 hour family friendly tour in stable double kayaks, with photos and snacks included.
+A fun 2.5 hour family friendly tour in stable double kayaks with snacks included.
 The perfect way to explore the waterway in this otherwise inaccessible area.
 Join the only environmentally sustainable way to see the Marine Park Sanctuary.

 We recommend this as a great guided adventure for everyone, first time kayakers, people who want to relax, families and wildlife lovers enjoy this unique experience.